alanng10/Tool/Docue/Class/a.md

 The command makes the module list in the order of the path list.
 The command uses Class compiler module list module infra to make the module list.

+Make command has module infra to execute the module list make.